-B.2 Indicate and, as applicable, describe any differences between the company's system of adopting corporate resolutions and the framework established in the Corporate Enterprises Act:

-Describe how they differ from the rules established in the Corporate Enterprises Act.
+established in the Corporate Enterprises Act and specify any such differen ∕es □ No ¤ B.2 Indicate and, as applicable, describe any differences between the company's system of adopting corporate resolutions and the framework established in the Corporate Enterprises Act: fes No X Describe how they differ from the rules established in the Corporate Enterprises Act.

 B.3 Indicate the rules governing amendments to the company's Articles of Association.
-In particular, indicate the majorities required to amend the Articles of Association and, if applicable, the rules for protecting shareholders' rights when changing the Articles of Association.
+In particular, indicate the majorities required to amend the Articles of Association and, if applicable, the rules for protecting shareholders'rights when changing the Articles of Association.